Indian Summer Palate

 Brave new tastes for a spanking new world

-Is any object shinier than a brand-new year?
+Is any object as shiny as a brand-new year?
 No matter how wonderful (or not so) your 2017 was, the possibilities for 2018 are infinite like wishes whispered into a night of shooting stars.
-Is any object shinier than a brand-new year?

 For most of us, "eat healthier" (read: lose weight) is resolution #1, on a yearly repeat.
 We are in a mad rush to reinvent our bodies and ourselves.